paul-breen/plc-simulator/README.md

 # PLC Simulator

 This project provides an extensible PLC simulation environment.
 The MemoryManager provides a configurable linear memory space that is independent of any particular model of PLC.
 The IoManager supports a number of simulation functions that can be specified to update memory locations in the MemoryManager's memory space.
 The FieldbusManager instantiates configured fieldbus-specific objects that simulate the request/response protocols of PLCs.
 The fieldbus-specific object to handle incoming requests is mapped by TCP listening port.
-The Listener provides a TCP/IP interface with which clients, such as the plc-data-server (PDS), can connect and query simulated PLCs.
+The Listener provides a TCP/IP interface with which clients, such as the [plc-data-server](https://github.com/paul-breen/plc-data-server) (PDS), can connect and query simulated PLCs.

+See the [API documentation](https://paul-breen.github.io/plc-simulator/) for further details of each of the simulator's components.

 ## Install

-The package can be installed from PyPI (note the package distribution name):
+The [package](https://pypi.org/project/plc-simulator/) can be installed from PyPI (note the package distribution name):

 ```bash
 $ pip install plc-simulator